felipeanchieta/felipeanchieta.github.io/README.md

 # felipeanchieta.github.io

-this is the source code of my github page. it is meant to be kept as simple as possible.
+This is the source code of my github page.
+It's meant to be as simple as possible.